-The OKR method links a qualitative Objective with two to five measurable Key Results.
+The OKR method links a qualitative Objective with two to four measurable Key Results.
 All in all, typically every quarter anew, several (preferably inspiring) company Objectives including the corresponding Key Results are defined.
 The special feature: Planning is not only done top-down at management level, but the whole team actively participates in the process.

 Why use an OKR template?

 It doesn’t always require sophisticated software right away when an organization starts working with a new framework like Objectives and Key Results (OKR).